OpenTranslationBible/open-bible/en-GB/08.Ruth/md/ruth-01.md

 ## Ruth 1:20

-She said to them, “Do not call me Naomi; call me Mara, for the Almighty has dealt very bitterly with me.
+She replied to them, “Do not call me Naomi; instead call me Mara, for the Almighty has dealt with me very bitterly.

 ## Ruth 1:21